PHAIR-Consortium/ISGPP-model/README.md

 ## Overview

 NOTE: THE PUBLICATION ACCOMPANYING THIS MODEL IS NOT YET PUBLISHED.
-MODEL WEIGHTS WILL BE ADDED WHEN PUBLICATION IS ONLINE.

 This repository contains the model weights for the ISGPP segmentation model, which segments cancer tissue in whole slide images of H&E sections from PDAC samples after neoadjuvant therapy.
 This model is described in the following publication (UPCOMING).